Honda NSX (first generation): 1997 NSX Type S

-Along with the engine displacement increase in 1997, Japan exclusively received the NSX Type S. The Type S was intended to be a "winding road" optimized trim option and incorporated several weight-reducing features to improve performance: Titanium Shift Knob, MOMO Zagato-style steering wheel, BBS lightweight aluminium wheels(16"/17") and a lightweight rear spoiler.
+Along with the performance update in 1997, Japan exclusively received the NSX Type S. The Type S was intended to be a "winding road" optimised trim option and incorporated several weight-reducing features to improve performance: Titanium Shift Knob, MOMO Zagato-style steering wheel, BBS lightweight aluminium wheels(16"/17") and a lightweight rear spoiler.
 The Type S also carried over several weight reducing features from the earlier NSX-R: Recaro full bucket carbon-kevlar Alcantara/leather seats, mesh design engine cover, single-pane rear glass, manual rack and pinion steering and a lightweight battery.
-Unlike the NSX-R, which used the black roof from the original NSX, the Type S was offered with a body-color matching roof.
+Unlike the NSX-R, which used the black roof from the original NSX, the Type S was offered with a body-colour matching roof.
 Overall, the weight reduction efforts resulted in a curb weight of 1320 kg for the Type S, which was some 45 kg lighter than the standard NSX coupe.
 However, due to its premium trim level, customers could add options like navigation, electric power steering, HID xenon headlights and fog lights, partially negating some of the weight savings.
 Indeed, the NSX Type S was the most expensive NSX trim model available in 1997 at ¥10,357,000 (or $85,000 in 1997 dollars).
 Honda also extensively revised the Type S suspension to incorporate much stiffer front dampers and a thicker rear sway bar.
 Honda produced 209 NSX Type S units between 1997 and 2001.